cdapio/cdap-apps/SentimentAnalysis/README.md

 Flow Runtime Arguments
 ======================
 When start the ```analysis``` flow from the UI, runtime arguments can be specified.
-"tweet.amplification" - Emits each tweet from the source flowlet ```TweetCollector``` by this amount.
 "disable.public" - Specify any value for this key in order to disable the source flowlet ```TweetCollector```.
 "oauth.consumerKey" - See ```Twitter Configuration``` above.
 "oauth.consumerSecret" - See ```Twitter Configuration``` above.